March 9, 2009

 We trust that you will find this information beneficial in your local efforts to utilize fully the instructional materials you have purchased.

-916-323-4867 or by e-mail at email@example.com.
-[Note,: the preceding phone number and e-mail address are no longer valid.
+at 916-323-4867 or by e-mail at email@example.com.
+[Note: the preceding phone number and e-mail address are no longer valid.
 For more information, please contact the Curriculum Frameworks and Instructional Resources Division at 916-319-0881.]